xuewuyinhe/AutoOS/README.md

                 If unsure, say Y.
     ~~~
-    Then use  the command below again:
+    Then use  the command below again to start one search:
     ~~~bash
     python3 AutoOS.py
     ~~~